-MICROSTRIP patch antennas were first proposed by Deschamps in 1953 [1] and patented by Gutton and Baissinot in 1955 [2].
+Mmicrostrip patch antennas were first proposed by Deschamps in 1953 [1] and patented by Gutton and Baissinot in 1955 [2].
 However, practical microstrip patch antennas were developed by Munson [3] and Howell [4] in the 1970s.
-Microstrip patch antennas have several wellknown advantages over other conventional antennas; low cost, light weight, ease of manufacture, rugged, low radar cross-section, conformability, low production cost, compatibility with microwave integrated circuits, and capability to be easily formed into arrays [5]-[8].
+Microstrip patch antennas have several well-known advantages over other conventional antennas; low cost, light weight, ease of manufacture, rugged, low radar crosssection, conformability, low production cost, compatibility with microwave integrated circuits, and capability to be easily formed into arrays [5]-[8].
 These advantages make the microstrip patch antennas suitable for high performance aircraft, missiles, radars, satellite and mobile communication, radio frequency identification (RFID), global positioning system, space craft, and biomedical applications.
 However, a well-known inherent disadvantage of microstrip patch antennas is their narrow impedance bandwidth that is typically a few percent because they are highly resonant structures.
 One of the important aspects of microstrip patch antennas is the variety of feeding techniques applicable to them.
 The comparison between those common feeding techniques is presented in [5]-[8].
-The PC-MSPA is one of the printed antennas that provide a broadband, efficient solutions to integrating antennas with MIMIC circuits.
+The proximity-coupled microstrip patch antenna (PC-MSPA) is one of the printed antennas that provide a broadband, efficient solutions to integrating antennas with MIMIC circuits.